giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-08-21-drawing-a-maurer-rose-with-unity.md

 If you change the values of `N` and `D` of the component in the inspector, you will see a new Maurer Rose been drawing.

-The image below show the result of 6 different inputs (the same inputs used on [Wikipedia](https://en.wikipedia.org/wiki/Maurer_rose)):
+The image below shows the result of 6 different inputs (the same inputs used on [Wikipedia](https://en.wikipedia.org/wiki/Maurer_rose)):
 {% screenshot maurer-roses.png %}

 # Going beyond
 {% icon beyond.png %}

-Now that you understand what is a Maurer Rose and how to code it inside Unity you can try do some crazy things with it, like animate the input values or the number of points, or still using it to build a particle system.
+Now that you understand what is a Maurer Rose and how to code it inside Unity you can try to do some crazy things with it, like animate the input values or the number of points, or still using it to build a particle system.

 Below I show my realtime try on this matter:

-<iframe src="/apps/MaurerRose/index.html"></iframe>
+<a href="/apps/maurer-rose/index.html" target="_blank">Open in a new window</a>
+<iframe src="/apps/maurer-rose/index.html" style="width: 960px;height: 700px;"></iframe>

 ## Conclusion
-In this tutorial we learm how to draw a Maurer Rose with a LineRenderer.
+In this tutorial, we learned how to draw a Maurer Rose with a LineRenderer.
-This simple formula show how math can be used explore creativity and beauty.
+This simple formula show how math can be used to explore creativity and beauty.

 {% iconscopyright %}
-<i>The font used on the WebGL sample is from [Kenney](http://kenney.nl).
+The font used on the WebGL sample is from [Kenney](http://kenney.nl).